 If pita bread is hard to come by at the grocery store, try looking at a Middle Eastern grocery store.
 Also, pita bread is freezer-friendly, so when you do find some, stock up!
-Also, you can make some pita bread at home if you have time.
+Another option is to make homemade pita bread if you have time.

-This falafel pita bread sandwich recipes uses 3 vegetables: Persian cucumbers, tomatoes, and arugala.
+This falafel pita bread sandwich recipe uses 3 vegetables: Persian cucumbers, tomatoes, and arugula.

 - Persian Cucumbers: English cucumbers can be substituted.
 Traditional cucumbers (cucumbers with a thick skin) can be peeled and used as well.